m93a/nml/README.md

 OK, actually I (where `I` is a pointer to `m93a`) am the owner but just wanted to say you are free do anything with this spec until the End of Time.

-All the software here is provided "[AS IS](http://en.wikipedia.org/wiki/As_is)", without any warranty of any kind etc. You know what I mean.
+All the software here is provided "[AS IS](http://en.wikipedia.org/wiki/As_is)", without warranty of any kind etc. You know what I mean.

 And you probably shouldn't try to appropriate or something this spec, treat according to your conscience.